-First and foremost: pepper spray will drop your attacker, but it takes a few seconds to really take effect, so don’t panic and just keep spraying!!!
-It is designed to be a non-lethal self defense product.
-It is designed to create a window of opportunity and allow you to escape a potentially deadly situation.
-Most pepper sprays also contain a UV dye which will no wash off and provide police an easy target to catch.
+First and foremost: pepper spray is a VERY effective and VERY reliable method of self-defense; but it takes a few seconds to really take effect.
+Don’t panic and just keep spraying!!!
+It is designed to be a non-lethal self defense product and as such, it is designed to create a window of opportunity and allow you to escape a potentially deadly situation.

 Here are the physiological effects that pepper spray has: